UPDATE 1-Schaeuble attacks rivals' "poison" tax plans ahead of election

 By Thomas Escritt and Joseph Nasr

-BERLIN, June 27 German Finance Minister Wolfgang Schaeuble launched a scathing attack on his Social Democrat (SPD) rivals' tax plans on Tuesday, calling their promises "poison", three months before a parliamentary election.
+BERLIN, June 27 (Reuters) - German Finance Minister Wolfgang Schaeuble launched a scathing attack on his Social Democrat (SPD) rivals’ tax plans on Tuesday, calling their promises “poison”, three months before a parliamentary election.

 Emphasising that Europe’s largest economy was growing strongly and adding jobs, Schaeuble, who has been finance minister since 2009, said September’s vote was an opportunity for voters to say who was best placed to continue Germany’s sound stewardship.